-Results: The surveys demonstrate a higher level of employee satisfaction.
+Results: The surveys are demonstrating a higher employer satisfaction.
 According to faculty, the documentation still seems weak for the current cohort.
 Re-evaluation is required each semester.

-Conclusion: Documentation remains an area of concern, and the faculty is exploring ways to improve.
+Conclusion: Documentation remains an area of concern and the faculty is exploring ways to improve.
 In the previous curriculum, the second semester courses were OB and Psychiatric Nursing; Medical/Surgical was taught in the third and fourth semester.
-The current semester includes all the above and therefore, the expectations are much higher.
+The current semester includes all of the above and therefore, the expectations are much higher.